 Indeed, defining a suitable niche will place the brand in a much smaller market and this will not only mean less competition but also a better chance of connecting with the right customers.
 With a well-defined niche, the implementation of PR campaigns gets even easier.
 This is because it then becomes easy to target the right journalists for this campaign.

 Business plans are essential for long-term growth or assessment over time and the very same can be said about a marketing strategy.
-In the case of luxury brands, there is often significant financial backing to counter potential pitfalls.
+In the case of luxury fashion brands, there is often significant financial backing to counter potential pitfalls.
 Even so, there should always be a clear and concise marketing strategy to ensure nothing goes to waste during the process.